gthvn1/ppow/Readme.md

 - The frontend listens for keyboard/mouse events, sends actions to the backend
 - It receives game state updates from the backend and renders them.
 - For the websocket message we will use S-expression.
-As backend and frontend are written in OCaml it looks an easy way to serialize OCaml value:
+As backend and frontend are written in OCaml it looks an easy way to serialize OCaml values.

 # Architecture